Jefferson County Fire Service: Jefferson County Fire Department

 Before 1947 Jefferson County Fiscal Court operated the Jefferson County Fire Department.
 The department operated three engine companies from three stations equally spread across the unincorporated county land.

 Fire Taxing Districts

 A chapter of Kentucky's codified set of laws, the Kentucky Revised Statutes allows for the incorporation of fire protection taxing districts in otherwise unincorporated areas.
-As the population of Jefferson County grew after the Second World War small communities began to believe the services of the county fire department were wholly inadequate for their growing needs.
+As the population of Jefferson County grew after World War II, small communities began to believe the services of the county fire department were wholly inadequate for their growing needs.
 These communities secured the votes necessary to establish fire protection districts.
 The districts levied a tax based on a property owner's total real estate worth and allowed for more money to be available exclusively for fire protection.
 Eventually, 21 separate districts were formed, completely covering all of Jefferson County outside of the Cities of Louisville and Shively.
 Since it was now unnecessary Jefferson County Fiscal Court disbanded the county fire department completely in 1964.